Pandemoneus/DeathPenalty/Readme.markdown

 How to install:
 ----------------
-1. Copy 'DeathPenality.jar' into your 'plugins/' folder.<br>
+1. Copy 'DeathPenalty.jar' into your 'plugins/' folder.<br>
 2. Start your server to create a config file.<br>
-3. Edit the config file in 'plugins/DeathPenality/config.yml'.
+3. Edit the config file in 'plugins/DeathPenalty/config.yml'.

 How to uninstall:
 -----------------
-1. Delete 'DeathPenality.jar'.<br>
+1. Delete 'DeathPenalty.jar'.<br>
-2. Delete the folder 'plugins/DeathPenality'.
+2. Delete the folder 'plugins/DeathPenalty'.

 Editable options:
 -----------------